AndreChaves95/Master_Microservices/README.md

 - The handleCustomerAlreadyExistsException method handles the CustomerAlreadyExistsException and returns an exception with a custom error message.
 - The handleResourceNotFoundException method handles the ResourceNotFoundException and returns a custom error message.
 - The handleException method handles all other exceptions and returns a generic error message.

+## Validations

+### DTO Validations
+- @NotEmpty: Ensures that the annotated field is not null or empty.
+- @Email: Ensures that the annotated field is a valid email address.
+- @Pattern: Ensures that the annotated field matches a specified regular expression pattern.
+- @Size: Ensures that the annotated field has a specified size (minimum and maximum).
+- CustomerDTO and AccountDTO classes use these annotations to validate the input data.

+### Controller Validations
+- @Validated: Used to trigger validation on the annotated class or method.
+- @Validated annotation is used in the controller to validate the input data before processing it.
+- @Valid: Used to trigger validation on the annotated method parameter.